RenRenJuan/upsh/README.md

 Because of lang specific factors and the pkg's original design this one of the three shells needs the least change in it's basic ops for our intended purpose.
 Substantial extension is however in order.
-Will possible switch to Yap after 1.0.0.
+May switch to Yap after 1.0.0.

 ## 1.0.0